Washoe County Library History

 1980-1995: The Partnership Years

-With a dramatically increasing population in the Truckee Meadows, Washoe County Library System responded with increased locations and hours.
-The Northwest Reno Library opened in 1999 just north of McQueen High School.
+With a dramatically increasing population in the Truckee Meadows, Washoe County Library System responded with more locations and increased hours.
+The Northwest Reno Library opened in 1999 just north of McQueen High School, with financial support from the two-cent tax override, now referred to as the "Expansion Fund."
 Bookmobile service returned to the Reno-Sparks area in 2001, with the addition of the Mobile Library, made possible largely due to grants and donations.

-2002 saw the expansion of the Verdi partnership library into the Verdi Community Library and Nature Center, which opened on the grounds of Verdi Elementary School as a three-way partnership between the School District, the Library, and the Nevada Division of Wildlife.
-The South Valleys library opened in 2003 in the South Valleys Regional Sports Complex after voters approved a bond issue for library construction in 2000.
+The year 2002 saw the expansion of the Verdi partnership library into the stand-alone Verdi Community Library and Nature Center, which opened on the grounds of Verdi Elementary School as a three-way partnership between the School District, the Library System, and the Nevada Division of Wildlife.